strangerstudios/pmpro-nav-menus/readme.txt

 1. Create new navigation menu(s) for your members and assign them to the appropriate Theme Location.

 == Changelog ==
+= .2 =
+* BUG/ENHANCEMENT: Changed priority when nav menus are created to make sure theme menus are already in place.
+(Thanks, Joe Anderson - meta4creations on GitHub)
+* NOTE: Added pmpronm_ prefix to all function names.

 = .1.2 =
 * Fixed bug where a fatal error would be thrown if Paid Memberships Pro was not activated.
 (PMPro still needs to be active for this plugin to work.)